perrykennethw/anime-wordle-game/README.md

 ## Expanding the ESLint configuration

 ## TODOs
-- Update CSS to use `TailwindCSS`
-- Update CSS to look more like wordle
 - Add more words
 - Database?
   - Need to determine what word is chosen per day and make sure it isn't chosen another day